 Quitman is home to a quality of life envied by many.
 The gentle hills of Northeast Texas, nestled among pine and hardwoods shade the more delicate dogwoods that show their white and pink blossoms each spring.
 As county seat, Quitman is home to the Wood County Courthouse, one of the most photographed landmarks in Wood County.
 Quitman is also home to Governor Jim Hogg Park, with a nice pavillion/gazebo and recreation facilities.
 It is located on Hwy.
 37 just south of downtown Quitman and the Wood County Courthouse.
 For more information on Quitman attractions, visit http://www.quitmanchamber.com/index.php?option=com_content&view=article&id=70&Itemid=81

 Winnsboro, in northern Wood County, has acclaimed a wide reputation as a center for live music and the arts.
 In fact, Winnsboro received one of the first seven Cultural Arts District designations in the state in 2008.
 Many restaurants in the area also feature live entertainment regularly, and many weekend nights host live music opportunities in at least four venues.
-Plus, the North East Texas Music Festival has been entertaining crowds at an outdoor summer event for almost a decade.
 The Winnsboro Gallery, voted “Best Gallery,” showcases fine art, while the non-profit Winnsboro Center for the Arts stages art shows and performances, as well as art classes and other events.
 For more information on current events, visit www.winnsboroonlineguide.com.